SharinaS/Cloud-Engineering-Fundamentals/EC2.md

   * Allows for quickly scaling capacity as computing requirements change
 * EC2 is a compute based service; it's not serverless (it's a virtual server in the cloud).

-Note that:
+## Termination

-* Termination protection is turned off by default, so you must turn it on if you want it.
+Termination protection is turned off by default, so you must turn it on if you want it.

-* The EBS-backed instance has a default action for the root EBS volume to be deleted when the instance is terminated, however non-root volumes will not be deleted.
+The EBS-backed instance has a default action for the root EBS volume to be deleted when the instance is terminated, however non-root volumes will not be deleted.

+## Hibernation

+When you hibernate an instance, we signal the operating system to perform hibernation (suspend-to-disk).
+Hibernation saves the contents from the instance memory (RAM) to your Amazon EBS root volume.
+We persist the instance's Amazon EBS root volume and any attached Amazon EBS data volumes.
+When you start your instance:

+* The Amazon EBS root volume is restored to its previous state

+* The RAM contents are reloaded

+* The processes that were previously running on the instance are resumed

+* Previously attached data volumes are reattached and the instance retains its instance ID

+You can hibernate an instance only if it's enabled for hibernation and it meets the hibernation prerequisites.

+If you no longer need an instance, you can terminate it at any time, including when it is in a stopped (hibernated) state.

+Problem:  A solutions architect wants to design a solution to save costs for Amazon EC2 instances that do not need to run during a 2-week company shutdown The applications running on the instances store data in instance memory (RAM) that must be present when the instances resume operation.

+Solution: Run the applications on instances enabled for hibernation.
+Hibernate the instances before the shutdown.

+## Encryption

-* EBS Root volumes of your default AMI can be encrypted
+EBS Root volumes of your default AMI can be encrypted
   * You can also use a third party tool (bit locker, etc) to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using the API.
 * Added volumtes can be encrypted.

-### Architecture Note
+## Architecture Note

 In case of failure, for production website, have at least two EC2 instances running in two separate availability zones.